renedeanda/awesome-mobile-growth/README.md

 ## Connect

-Feel free to connect with me on [LinkedIn](https://linkedin.com/in/renedeanda) & follow me on [Twitter](https://twitter.com/redeio).
-I'm currently looking for full-time work as a product manager.
+Feel free to connect with me on [LinkedIn](https://linkedin.com/in/renedeanda).